-1. Increase in muscle thickness
+1. Increases muscle thickness

 A recent study investigated the changes in muscle thickness2 and strength with high-intensity bench press training.
 A group of seven young men engaged in free-weight bench press training three days a week for 24 weeks.
 Compared to the group’s pectoralis major and triceps measurements before the 24-week training period, researchers found that the thickness of these muscles was significantly increased at the end of the period.
 As weight is pressed off the chest, the triceps are activated to help propel the weight upwards.
 When repeatedly used, muscles must adapt to manage the weight being pressed or pulled.
-In this case, the group’s pectoral muscles and triceps grew in size due to the weighted stimulus.
+In this case, results indicate that the group’s pectoral muscles and triceps grew in size due to the weighted stimulus.

 2. Contributes to upper-body strength output

-3. Better posture
+3. Improves posture

 While many of us are guilty of slouching when relaxed, good posture will do your body good in the long run.
-Since the pectoralis minor muscles7 connect to the ribs (specifically the third, fourth, and fifth ribs), developing them will help you sit up with the shoulder blades back more often.
+Since the pectoralis minor muscles7 connect to the ribs (specifically the third, fourth, and fifth ribs), developing them will help you sit up with the shoulder blades retracted more often.
 While it won’t happen automatically or without practice, keeping the chest “up” will help keep bad posture at bay.

-Posture is also a significant factor in working out.
-Form is the key to two essential things: safety and exercise performance.
+Posture is also a significant factor in working out.8 Form is the key to two essential things: safety and exercise performance.
 No matter which chest exercise or other movements you do, safety must be a top priority.
 Otherwise, you could pull a muscle or develop a more serious injury.
-While many chest workouts are done lying on your back, other exercises are performed while sitting or standing up.
+While many chest workouts are done lying on your back, other bodily exercises are performed while sitting or standing up.
 In these instances, posture must be examined before getting into the movement.
-This goes for barbell squats, standing bicep curls, lat raises, overhead presses, and so many other exercises.
+This goes for barbell squats, standing bicep curls, lateral raises, overhead presses, and so many other exercises.

-Did you know that chest exercises can strengthen your entire upper body?
-We tend to overlook just how crucial our chest muscles are for everyday movements.
+Did you know that chest exercises can strengthen your entire upper body?9 We tend to overlook just how crucial our chest muscles are for everyday movements.
 Think about everything you do: reaching into high cabinets, pushing off the floor, and opening doors.
 During each action, you engage your chest muscles.

-Since your arms and shoulders are innately brought into the mix, you get more benefits while working out your chest.
+Since your arms and shoulders are innately brought into the mix during chest workouts, you can reap more benefits at one time!
 During a push-up, your chest, arms, and shoulders must work together for a smooth repetition.
-When properly executed, movements like push-ups can easily increase your heart rate and make you break a sweat!
+When properly executed, movements like push-ups can increase your heart rate and make you break a sweat!